 Art Carney won the Best Actor Oscar for his role as Harry Coombes in the film "Harry and Tonto."
 However, he is likely best known for playing Ed Norton (opposite Jackie Gleason) in the popular sitcom "The Honeymooners" (1955–1956), for which he was nominated for seven Emmys and won six.

 - Movie: "One Flew Over the Cuckoo's Nest"

 With 12 Academy Award nominations, Jack Nicholson is the most nominated actor in the ceremony’s history.
 His first win for Best Actor was for his role as Randle P. McMurphy in the adaptation of Ken Kesey’s novel, "One Flew Over the Cuckoo's Nest."
 McMurphy was an anti-authoritarian patient at a mental hospital who rallies the other patients into following his lead.

-Peter Finch was an English-Australian actor whose work playing anchorman Howard Beale in the film "Network" earned him a posthumous Academy Award for Best Actor.
-He was the first actor to be awarded an Oscar after his death — the other was given to Health Ledger in 2009.
-James Dean, Spencer Tracy and Massimo Troisi were other actors who were posthumously nominated for a Best Actor Oscar, though they never won.
+Peter Finch was an English Australian actor whose work playing anchorman Howard Beale in the film "Network" earned him a posthumous Academy Award for Best Actor.
+He was the first actor to be awarded an Oscar after his death—the other was given to Heath Ledger in 2009.
+James Dean, Spencer Tracy, and Massimo Troisi were other actors who were posthumously nominated for a Best Actor Oscar, though they never won.